Skip to table of contents

 1 N in any category = Remediation with assigned clinic faculty member/1 point overall grade deduction

-3 N’s in the same category = Clinical Skills Report or Professional Concerns Report completed and signed by the faculty and student in addition to the point deduction
+3 A's or 3 N’s in the same category = Clinical Skills Report or Professional Concerns Report completed and signed by the faculty and student in addition to the point deduction

-4 N’s in the same category= Clinical remediation provided during patient care.
+4 N’s in the same category = Clinical remediation provided during patient care.
 This experience will not count toward clinic requirements, however, any A’s or N’s earned will be deducted from the final course grade.

 SPRING: